NIVANorge/Mobius2/docs/mobius2docs/units.md

 | Volt | `V` |
 | Ohm | `ohm` |

-(More compound units could be added if they are needed).
+(More derived units could be added if they are needed).

 There are also the `min`, `hr`, `day`, `week`, `month` and `year` time units.
 Note that you can't automatically convert between `month` or `year` and any of the smaller time units since that would depend on what month or year is in question.
 Instead look at using values from the `time` structure.